makkus/freckles/freckles/doc/frecklets/evolution.md

 #### A list of (one or more) strings

-In it's most basic form, a *frecklet* is a text file that contains a list of strings where each string represents a command (a.k.a. other *frecklet*) that doesn't require any arguments.
+In it's most basic form, a *frecklet* is a text file that contains a list of strings where each string represents a command (a.k.a. other *frecklet*) that does not require any arguments.
 Each list item needs to be the name of another frecklet that exists in the current [context](/doc/contexts) (get a list of all possible ones with: ``freckles list``).